turbot/steampipe-plugin-azure/docs/tables/azure_postgresql_server.md

+---
+title: "Steampipe Table: azure_postgresql_server - Query Azure Database for PostgreSQL Servers using SQL"
+description: "Allows users to query Azure Database for PostgreSQL Servers."
+---

-# Table: azure_postgresql_server
+# Table: azure_postgresql_server - Query Azure Database for PostgreSQL Servers using SQL

-Azure Database for PostgreSQL is a relational database service based on the open-source Postgres database engine.
-It's a fully managed database-as-a-service that can handle mission-critical workloads with predictable performance, security, high availability, and dynamic scalability.
+Azure Database for PostgreSQL is a fully managed database service provided by Microsoft Azure.
+It is built on the open-source PostgreSQL database engine and offers compatibility with PostgreSQL, which allows users to use familiar PostgreSQL tools and scripts.
+This service provides built-in high availability, automatic backups, and scaling of resources in minutes without application downtime.

+## Table Usage Guide

+The 'azure_postgresql_server' table provides insights into PostgreSQL servers within Azure Database for PostgreSQL.
+As a database administrator or DevOps engineer, explore server-specific details through this table, including configurations, network settings, and associated metadata.
+Utilize it to uncover information about servers, such as those with specific configurations, the networking rules applied to servers, and the verification of server statuses.
+The schema presents a range of attributes of the PostgreSQL server for your analysis, like the server name, resource group, region, version, SSL enforcement, and storage capacity.

 ## Examples

 ### Basic info
+Explore the details of your Azure PostgreSQL servers, such as their names, IDs, and locations.
+This can be useful for managing and organizing your servers across various locations.

 ```sql
 select